AccAEN/AccessibleAdverseEventNotification/pf/README.md

     adfacevd_phasen3_control.tsv
     adfacevd_phasen3_treatment.tsv
 ```
-Where phasen refers to the value stored in the PHASEN field.
 These files can be easily opened in excel by going file, open, browse, All Files (*.*), [find the relevant .tsv file], Open.
 It is a tab delimited file.
+In the filenames, phasen refers to the value stored in the PHASEN field, control refers to the placebo group and treatment is the group that got the mRNA injection.
+I had to split it up like this to be able to fit it in excel.

 The notes below are unimportant if you just want to view it in excel.